bonigarcia/selenium-webdriver-java/README.md

 This repo has been implemented as a multi-module project (using [Maven] and [Gradle] as build tools) composed of tests based on different frameworks: [JUnit 4], [JUnit 5] (alone or extended with [Selenium-Jupiter]), and [TestNG].

+## Practice site

+This repository also contains a [Practice site] with several sample web pages used as the system under test (SUT) in the Selenium WebDriver test examples.
+This site is hosted using [GitHub Pages].

 ## About

 selenium-webdriver-java (Copyright &copy; 2021) is an open-source project created and maintained by [Boni Garcia], licensed under the terms of [Apache 2.0 License].